cspr-rad/kairos-spec/test-strategy/main.typ

 vulnerabilities

 === Change Related Tests
+Every system test that can be run in CI (NixOS tests) will be run automatically at latest in CI (regression test)

 === Technology
 Use Nix/NixOS to enable a reproducible, easy to deploy system configuration.
-Use NixOS tests for tests that dont require physical hardware to verify the expected behavior.
+Use NixOS tests for tezts that dont require physical hardware to verify the expected behavior.
 Use NixOS to automatically provision and deploy physical machines to perform appropriate tests.